Our products

 • Refrigerator: up to 2-3 days in an airtight container.

-• Reheat: in the oven at 160°C for 10-12 minutes.
+• Reheating: in the oven at 160 °C for 10-12 minutes.
 Add a drizzle of oil and a little water to prevent it from drying out.
 Remove the eggs before reheating and add them afterward.

-• Freezing: not ideal because potatoes change texture when frozen and thawed .
-If you do freeze them, do so without the potatoes.
+• Freezing: not ideal because potatoes change texture when freezing and thawing.
+If you freeze, do it without the potatoes.

 Portuguese-style cod is a complete and nutritionally balanced dish: